sviperll/gaudi/README.markdown

  * Fast: it's really fast, since it's single bash script :P
  * Capable: it's possible to download artifacts from maven central which is great for single bash script.
  * You can run gaudi commands in any subdirectories of project directory
+ * Sources are not recompiled when it's not needed, but compiler output is always shown, to remind you about warnings.

 Project structure
 -----------------